lucadecamillis/dependency-injection-configuration/README.md

 Per registration the following parameters can be set

-- `ServiceType`: type to register
+- `ServiceType`: type to register (Required)
-- `ImplementationType`: type that implements `ServiceType`
+- `ImplementationType`: type that implements `ServiceType` (Optional)
-- `Lifetime`: lifetime of the registration.
+- `Lifetime`: lifetime of the registration (Optional).
 Values are taken from enum [ServiceLifetime](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.servicelifetime).
 If not provided it defaults to `ServiceLifetime.Transient`

 The JSON location of services definition can be changed in options: